dirkpetersen/our-chat/README.md

 ## <a name='APIusage'></a>API usage

 LibreChat does not support API access (there is the RAG API feature, but that is a bit of a misnomer, as it actually requires the web ui).
 Instead, LibreChat is an aggregation point for many different APIs for users.
 Currently, LibreChat does not support complex cost control and all users of one server will access the same AWS account and there is only one single line item on the invoice and we cannot who was responsible for the cost.
 API users can automate their workflows which can lead to runaway costs.
-This means that API users should get their own AWS account with their own budget control and access the Bedrock API direcly. ~/our-chat/tests/bedrock-test.py may service as a resonable initial example that can list LLMs and ask a question.
+This means that API users should get their own AWS account with their own budget control and access the Bedrock API direcly. ~/our-chat/tests/bedrock-test.py may service as a reasonable initial example that can list LLMs and ask a question.

 ## <a name='Purgingofoldchats'></a>Purging of old chats